 The Chinese Mandarin is not considered, from an oral point of view, as a rich language, it's equally complicated, for a student whose English is his mother tongue, to understand the accentuation of the syllables in Chinese.

-Beginners can extend their ear as far as that of Stanley Ipkiss in The Mask, however, the syllables containing 4 different intonations and those who contain no intonation at all will be undetectable during the first Chinese courses.
+Beginners can extend their ear as far as that of Stanley Ipkiss in The Mask, however, the syllables containing 4 different intonations and those that contain no intonation at all will be undetectable during the first Chinese courses.

-The problem lies with the variation between the lows and highs which doesn't exist in English, and your ear that has yet to learn how to help your mouth to reproduce the sounds (Yes, it's a sport!).
+The problem lies with the variation between the lows and highs which doesn't exist in English and your ear that has yet to learn how to help your mouth to reproduce the sounds (Yes, it's a sport!).

 Certain teachers of Chinese will confirm you that to memorize tones is a plus.
 Others will say that is not necessary only if we wish to speak Chinese without an accent, to show off.
 They will even tell you that tones will not be an impediment in the Chinese learning to communicate in everyday life.